vuquangkhtn/problems-solving/interview-questions/microfrontend.md

 BFF (Backend for Frontend) is a server-side application that acts as a middleman between the frontend and the backend.
 It is responsible for handling requests from the frontend, fetching data from the backend, and returning the data to the frontend.

-In a micro-frontends architecture, each micro-frontend has its own BFF.
+In a micro-frontends architecture, each micro-frontend has its own BFF if it needs to communicate with the backend.
 This allows to create unique API entry point for each micro-frontend, which makes it easier to maintain and debug the application.

 Overall, BFF in micro-frontends helps to keep the application predictable and maintainable, and is a best practice for building scalable and modular applications.